RoelofBlommaert/Thesis-2024/README.md

 Finally, the data also contains some frames or plots for visualisation in the paper.

-## For reference, the following papers are used for calculations, or constructs:
+## The following papers are used for calculations, or constructs:

 Hasler, D., & Süsstrunk, S. (2003).
 Measuring colorfulness in natural images.
 Proceedings of SPIE. https://doi.org/10.1117/12.477378